brenna/brennaobrien.com/blog/_posts/2013-05-06-on-building-a-site-with-jekyll.md

 <?php `git pull origin master` ?>
 {% endhighlight %}

 So the test and production servers will always be a reflection of their git branch counterparts, and I'm free to manage the site completely through git, as I would have done for version control anyhow.
-I don't need to go near an FTP client, and I don't even need to SSH connect.

 ### Et Voila!